UniverseStudiosMC/BBS-Reforge/README.md

 License
 -------

-BBS Reforge is licensed under the LGPL-3.0-or-later license.
+BBS Reforge is licensed under the MIT License.
 See the LICENSE.md file for full license details.

 --------------------------------------------------------------------------